From Bordeaux to La Rochelle, get the inside view on Nouvelle Aquitaine with Trainline!

 BORDEAUX, an elegant 18th century city on the Garonne, is classified by UNESCO and world famous for its wines with recognized appellations, like the Medoc, Saint-Emilion, Sauternes or Graves.
 Stroll along the quays of the Garonne River and discover the port's past.
 Admire the 18th century architecture and its elegant stone buildings, while enjoying the gastronomic and cultural wealth of the city.
 Besides its intrinsic beauty, Bordeaux is an ideal starting point for excursions to the nearby wine regions.

-1) Cité du Vin: Sometimes defined as the "Lighthouse of Wine Tourism in Bordeaux" or the "Totem of Bordeaux," the City of Wine continues to entrance its visitors with its unusual architecture and fabulous collections.
+1) La Cité du Vin: Sometimes defined as the "Lighthouse of Wine Tourism in Bordeaux" or the "Totem of Bordeaux," the City of Wine continues to entrance its visitors with its unusual architecture and fabulous collections.
 Discover all the riches and diversity of the world's wine in the museum ranked 7th best in the world by National Geographic.
-The Cité du Vin is a unique cultural facility dedicated to wine as a cultural, universal, and living heritage.
+La Cité du Vin is a unique cultural facility dedicated to wine as a cultural, universal, and living heritage.
 The museum offers a spectacular journey around the world, through the ages, in all cultures.

 Address: Esplanade of Pontac, 134 Quai de Bacalan, 33300 Bordeaux